cooolgamer/Custom-Homemenu-3DS/README.md

 Join my discord server for help/report bugs or chat! https://discord.gg/hKgeSYqcsC

 # Known issues
-* Close button on homemenu settings press what is behind it (Z order problem, don't know how to fix),
+* Close button on homemenu settings press what is behind it (Z order problem, don't know how to fix)
-* Notification light is on the wrong place (too hard to fix).